Final report for GW19-193

 Bulk density (BD) samples were taken in three plots per farm, following the protocol outlined by the NRCS (NRCS, 2017).
 A metal tube 7.62 cm wide and 12.7 cm tall was hammered to a depth of 8 cm.
 The volumes of soil in each core were estimated, and the samples were transferred to paper bags in the laboratory.
 Wet and dry weights of each soil core were recorded to the nearest 0.01 g and used to calculate BD and the soil’s gravimetric moisture percentage.

-Our analysis informs us that there is no difference in soil textures between treatments, with no correlation between matrix score and clay percentage.
+Our analysis informs us that there was no difference in soil textures between treatments, with no correlation between matrix score and clay percentage.
 The mean, median, and standard for the farms’ sand silt, and clay percentages is found in Table 1.

 Water Infiltration Rates.